 The car’s title is signed by the seller

 By signing the title, the seller gives up ownership of the vehicle.
 Unless there is an “or” between the owners’ names, both owners must sign a title containing two names.
-Notarized signatures are mandatory in some states.
+Notarized signatures are required in some states.

-The buyer delivers the title to the relevant state agency
+Buyer delivers the title to the relevant state agency

 The new title is issued by the DMV

 If the vehicle is being financed with an auto loan, the new title will be mailed to the lender or the new owner of the vehicle.
 States have different deadlines, but they can take up to six weeks.
 Electronic auto titles are now available in some states.
-You might have to pay a fee to obtain a paper copy of the title to complete the sale if your state only issues e-titles.
+You might have to pay a fee to obtain a paper copy of the title in order to complete the sale if your state only issues e-titles.

-You probably won’t be able to purchase a car from a dealership, new or old, if you don’t have auto insurance because you won’t be able to finish the titling and registration process.
+You probably won’t be able to purchase a car from a dealership, new or old, if you don’t have auto insurance, because you won’t be able to finish the titling and registration process.
 In many states, private used car sales make it simpler to transfer titles without auto insurance.
 But as the previous Oklahoman example demonstrates, even that isn’t feasible in some situations.

 Final Thought